Datona-Labs/datona/README.md

 ### Fund the keys

-You will need to send some of your KETH from your funded address to the owner, requester and otherUser addresses.
+You will need to send some of your KETH from your funded address to the Owner, Requester and Other User addresses.
 Any Ethereum wallet should be able to do this.

 ### 1. Download a Smart Data Access Request from Datona Labs

 The first command outputs the JSON request and the signatory.
-Note, the signatory matches the requester's key above.
+Note, the signatory matches the Requester's key above.

 To save copying the JSON request to a file, the second method uses the --raw option to output just the JSON request, and we will redirect it to a file.